vedi/cocos2dx-profile/README.md

 1. For iOS: Use a sourced versions of linked projects (`extensions/soomla-cocos2dx-core/development/Cocos2dxCoreFromSources.xcodeproj`, `extensions/cocos2dx-profile/development/Cocos2dxProfileFromSources.xcodeproj`)

 1. For Android: You can use our "sourced" modules for Android Studio (or IntelliJ IDEA) (`extensions/soomla-cocos2dx-core/development/Cocos2dxCoreFromSources.iml`, `extensions/cocos2dx-profile/development/Cocos2dxProfileFromSources.iml`), just include them to your project.

+## How to move from v1.0.x to v1.1.x?

+Version 1.1.x is all about making the integration process on iOS and Android easier.
+If you are using v1.0.x and want to move to v1.1.x follow these steps:

+1. Pull the latest version to your `extensions` folder
+1. Remove any Soomla-related code in iOS (`AppController.mm`) and Android (`Cocos2dxActivity`), especially code related to `ServiceManager` and any other `Service`s.
+1. In your AppDelegate.cpp:
+  - Change `soomla::CCServiceManager::getInstance()->setCommonParams(commonParams);` to `soomla::CCSoomla::initialize("customSecret");`
+  - Change `soomla::CCProfileService::initShared(profileParams);` to `soomla::CCSoomlaProfile::initialize(profileParams);`
+  - Remove any `#include`s to missing header files, you only need `Cocos2dxProfile.h` for profile
+1. When in doubt follow the [cocos2dx-profile-example](https://github.com/soomla/cocos2dx-profile#example-project)

 Contribution
 ---